HISTORY OF EDUCATION IN PASCO COUNTY

 Principal Patrick Reedy retired Dec.
 31, 2012.
 He was succeeded by Kari Kadlub.

 Two famous alumni of Pasco High School are David and Howard Bellamy, Classes of 1968 and 1964, respectively, who as the Bellamy Brothers became a popular country music act.
+Their hit song Let Your Love Flow reached number one in 1976.
+David Bellamy and Jim Stafford wrote Spiders and Snakes, a popular hit recorded by Stafford.

 EARLY PASCO HIGH SCHOOL GRADUATESMost of these lists were taken from a handwritten document at the Pioneer Florida Museum.
 Please email me if you see any transcription errors.